-- An SFI does not exist and no further review is required.
-The disclosure is filed with the proposal file. - An SFI exists but does not present a real or apparent fCOI (e.g., because the SFI is unrelated to the Sponsored Program), and no further review is required.
-The disclosure is filed with the proposal file. - O An SFI exists and poses a real or apparent fCOI.
-The disclosure is filed and ORSP tracks that, if funding is offered, commencement of the program is contingent upon development and CIRC approval of an appropriate Management Plan.
-The procedure for review and resolution of the conflict will be initiated only after an award has been received from the sponsor.
-If a proposal is not funded, no further action is necessary. - An SFI exists and poses a real or apparent fCOI that is not amenable to being addressed through a Management Plan.
-The proposal is withdrawn.
+- An SFI exists but does not present a real or apparent fCOI (e.g., because the SFI is unrelated to the Sponsored Program, University Research, and/or Human Subjects Research), and no further review is required. - An SFI exists and poses a real or apparent fCOI.
+Commencement of the program is contingent upon development and CIRC approval of an appropriate Management Plan.
+The account/index is not established and funds are not expended until a Management Plan is approved by the CIRC, and if required, the sponsor notified. - An SFI exists and poses a real or apparent fCOI that cannot be addressed through a Management Plan.